-People can often tell if a urinary tract infection (UTI) is going away by observing the improvement of symptoms, such as less frequent or less painful urination, or if they have almost finished their course of antibiotics.
+People may be able to tell if a urinary tract infection (UTI) is going away by observing the improvement of symptoms.
+Signs that a UTI might be going away include less frequent or less painful urination.

 A urinary tract infection (UTI) is a bacterial infection that affects any part of the urinary system, including the bladder and kidneys.